Terrifier 2: Plot

-Jonathan shows Sienna and their mother Barbara their father's sketchbook, filled with newspaper clippings revealing that the Little Pale Girl bears resemblance to Art's first victim Emily Crane.
-He believes their father knew how to stop Art, saying that he gifted her the sword for that purpose.
-Sienna departs for a Halloween party; Jonathan flees after Barbara slaps him.
-She is then shot and killed by Art, and when Jonathan returns home, Art kidnaps him and steals Sienna's sword.
+Jonathan shows Sienna their father's sketchbook, filled with sketches of Art and newspaper clippings of 10 year old Emily Crane who was murdered.
+He believes their father knew how to stop Art, saying that he gifted her the sword for that purpose but their mother Barbara scolds Johnathan for his fixation on Art.
+Sienna departs for a Halloween party while Jonathan runs away after Barbara slaps him.
+Barbara is then shot and killed by Art and when Jonathan returns home, Art kidnaps him and steals Sienna's sword.

-At the Halloween party, Brooke spikes Sienna's drink; Sienna has a panic attack after seeing the Little Pale Girl in the crowd.
-Brooke's boyfriend Jeff drives them home when Sienna is lured to The Terrifier attraction at an old abandoned carnival.
-The Little Pale Girl mimics Jonathan's voice over the phone, pleading for a ride home, while Sienna goes searching alone.
-After a big argument on the way, Art castrates and murders Jeff.
-Brooke is chased into the park and murdered as well, while Sienna is beaten unconscious.
+At the party, Brooke spikes Sienna's drink and has a panic attack after seeing the Little Pale Girl in the crowd.
+Brooke's boyfriend Jeff drives them home when Sienna gets a phone call from The Little Pale Girl mimicing Jonathan's voice.
+Leading them to an abandoned carnival. while Sienna looks for Jonathan alone, Art castrates and murders Jeff and chases Brooke into a haunted house named Terrifier where she murders her and beats Sienna unconscious.

-Sienna awakens to find Art using a scalpel on her brother and begins attacking him with his own weapons.
-The siblings discover Art is immortal and he wears them out with his endurance.
+Sienna awakens to find Art attacking Jonathan.
+Sienna and Art fight and when Jonathan shoots Art, Sienna passes out and Art kidnaps Jonathan.
 He stabs Sienna with her father's sword and throws her into a portal to Hell where she encounters the "Clown Cafe" again.
 Sienna dies but is resurrected by the sword.
 She decapitates Art while he is biting into Jonathan's calves.
 The Little Pale Girl takes his head and leaves as Sienna and Jonathan embrace.

-In a mid-credits scene, Victoria (now institutionalized) writes "Vicky + Art" and obscenities on the wall with her own blood.
+In a Mental institution, Victoria writes "Vicky + Art" and obscenities on the wall with her own blood.
 She gives birth to Art's living head as her eyes glow bright.